 Mrs. Francine Gulino

 I am the speech language pathologist for Nottingham Elementary School. have been a speech language pathologist since 2013.
 Speech and language support is my second career, as I used to teach composition and literature at the college level.
-I am a local resident with a high school sophomore attending the Avon Grove School District and a college sophomore at Cecil College.
+I am a local resident with a high school junior attending the Avon Grove School District and a college student at Millersville University.
 I love the warm atmosphere of Oxford Area School District and I love working here.
 I particularly have an interest in therapies for children on the autism spectrum, as I have a family member on the spectrum.

 What is Speech and Language Support?